COINHOUSE TERMS AND CONDITIONS OF USE

 The Customer must fill in the bank account if the IBAN of the bank account has not been filled in beforehand by following the instructions provided on the Customer Account and by answering any additional security questions.
 COINHOUSE may request proof of each IBAN.

-For a Sale on the Website, the procedure is described on the Website and the Price of the Crypto-active is displayed to the Customer prior to validation.
+For a Sale on the Website or the Mobile App, the procedure is described on the Website or the Mobile App and the Price of the Crypto-active is displayed to the Customer prior to validation.
 The Customer has a period of time indicated on the Internet Site to validate the Sale and finalise the transaction.
 Once validated, the Sale cannot be cancelled.
 However, it can be cancelled by COINHOUSE, notably in cases of Technical Failure and/or Force Majeure.

 The payment of the Net Sale Amount is made by bank transfer according to the instructions of the Customer within a maximum of 7 working days after the completion of the Sale by COINHOUSE except in case of Force Majeure, Technical Failure or for a reason attributable to the Cusomer.
 An invoice detailing the transaction is sent to the Customer and is available on request.
-This information is permanently displayed in the Transaction History on the Customer Account interface on the Website.
+This information is permanently displayed in the Transaction History on the Customer Account interface on the Website or the Mobile App.

 Throughout the Sale process and before the Sale is validated by COINHOUSE, COINHOUSE reserves the right to ask a Customer about the origin of the Crypto-assets sold, the date of acquisition and the origin of the funds used for their acquisition.
 In the event that the Compliance and Risk Management Department deems the answer to be unsatisfactory, COINHOUSE will refuse the Sale and return the quantity of Crypto-assets received, if sent by the Customer, without any compensation.